 Approval to serve alcohol

 If you plan to serve alcohol at your event, you must start the approval process four weeks before your event.
 However, since this is a time consuming and complicated process, it is suggested that you start the approval process six weeks before the event.
 Alcohol may not be served without an approval.
 To request approval complete the Request to Serve Alcohol Beverages form.
 For student events, the form should be submitted to Michael Johnson.
-For all other events, form should be submitted to Maureen Keizer.
+For all other events, form should be submitted to Maureen Keizerr.

 - Read the Alcohol Policy Guidelines for an Event